Pendu/Advanced-Retreival-and-Re-ranking/docs/source/retrieval-reranking-libraries-comparison.rst

 **Rankify** and **Rerankers** have emerged to unify these capabilities, while specialized tools address specific architectural paradigms and deployment requirements.

-This comparison covers **30+ libraries** across four categories, with detailed analysis of:
+This comparison covers **30+ libraries** across five categories, with detailed analysis of:

 * Architectural approaches and design philosophies
 * Supported models and methods